 To count bats, you should position yourself near the roost with the night sky as a background whenever possible.
 DO NOT shine lights at the roost to count bats.
 This may prevent bats from exiting.
 It’s also a good idea to be quiet during bat emergence.

 Not all bats will leave the roost every night.
-You may still hear some squeaking from inside the roost but you can stop counting when the exit slows down and bats are only coming out occasionally.
+You may still hear some squeaking from inside the roost, but you can stop counting when the exit slows down and bats are only coming out occasionally.
 You may also notice some bats coming back in.
 That’s a good time to stop.
-Most emergences shouldn’t last more than 30 minutes to 1 hour.
+Most emergences will not last more than 30 minutes to an hour.

-*The Georgia DNR Bat Roost Monitoring Citizen Science Project materials were adapted from materials developed by the by the PA Game Commission and the Wisconsin DNR.
+*The Georgia DNR Bat Roost Monitoring Citizen Science Project materials were adapted from materials developed by the Pennsylvania Game Commission and Wisconsin DNR.